hrithik-naik/adk-manga-translator/README.md

 # 🈺 ADK Manga Translator

-A multi-agent, multimodal pipeline built using Google's **Agent Development Kit (ADK)** to translate Japanese manga panels into English.
+A multi-agent, multimodal pipeline built using Google's **Agent Development Kit (ADK)** to translate Japanese manga panels and Korean manwha into English.
 This system is modular, autonomous, and capable of handling the full pipeline from image preprocessing to final language translation and proofreading.

 ---